-The course will be marked with orange ribbon with black polka dots along the entire Pemberton loop.
-Green ribbon will be used to mark the Tonto Tank trail for the final partial loop.
+The course will be marked with orange ribbon with black polka dots along the entire course.
 Blue & white checkerboard ribbon will be placed at junctions or trails not a part of the race.
 Bright yellow signs labeled with the Javelina Jundred logo and arrows will also be placed at all junctions on the course, with wrong way signs on trails that are not a part of the race.

-During the night, glow sticks will be placed around the loop to further assist runners.
-Glow sticks will be placed approximately every quarter mile and at all trail junctions.
+During the night, reflective markers will be placed around the loop to further assist runners.

 Additionally, all trails and trail junctions within McDowell Mountain Park are signed with permanent signs by the park.